-AIM: Lenke Type 1, the main thoracic curve type, is the most common spinal curve pattern in adolescent idiopathic scoliosis (AIS).
-The aim of this study was to compare the postoperative changes of both sagittal spinal and spinopelvic parameters in patients with Lenke Type 1 AIS who underwent selective and non-selective fusion surgery.
+AIM: To compare the postoperative changes of both sagittal spinal and spinopelvic parameters in patients with Lenke Type 1 adolescent idiopathic scoliosis (AIS) who underwent selective and non-selective fusion surgery.

-MATERIAL and METHODS: We conducted a retrospective study among 53 Lenke Type 1 AlS patients who underwent corrective surgery at our centre between 2006 and 2012.
+MATERIAL and METHODS: We conducted a retrospective study among 53 Lenke Type 1 AIS patients who underwent corrective surgery at our centre between 2006 and 2012.
 Patients were classified as group 1 if they underwent selective surgery and as group 2 if they underwent non-selective surgery.
-Surgical results of preoperative and postoperative sagittal and spinopelvic measurements, pelvic tilt (PT), pelvic incidence (PI), sacral slope (SS), lumbar lordosis (LL) and thoracic kyphosis (TK) values were analysed using the SURGIMAP® Software (Nemaris İnc.
-USA) measurement system.
+Surgical results of preoperative and postoperative sagittal and spinopelvic measurements, pelvic tilt (PT), pelvic incidence (PI), sacral slope (SS), lumbar lordosis (LL) and thoracic kyphosis (TK) values were analysed using the SURGIMAP® Software (Nemaris Inc. USA) measurement system.